-In most cases $\mathbf{s}'1$ consists of a single element [8].
-The columns in $Y'1$ are locked, i.e., they are not altered anymore.
-Orthogonality against them has to be enforced in the continuation of the eigenvalue computation.
+In most cases \mathbf{s}'1 consists of a single small element or of two small elements in the case of a complex-conjugate eigenpair of a real nonsymmetric matrix [9].
+These small elements are then declared zero and the columns in Y'1 are locked, i.e., they are not altered anymore in the future computations.
+Orthogonality against them has to be enforced in the continuation of the eigenvalue computation though.